Tilli’s Second Chance – Chapter 1

 More food arrives at the table, including some chicken for Finn and the mackerel for Ivan.
 He leaps into my lap, and I feed him while I try not to think about the upcoming competition.

-But it’s always in the back of my head.
+But I can’t.
+It’s always in the back of my head.

 “Hey, you know who could use some cheering up?”
 Ean asks suddenly, following my gaze out the window.
 “Dad.”